Zarzelcow/legacy-lwjgl3/README.md

 # legacy-lwjgl3

-A hacky over-engineered project that runs LWJGL3 on legacy-fabric minecraft versions (current only tested 1.8.9), Allowing you to use modern LWJGL features on older minecraft versions.
+A hacky over-engineered project that runs LWJGL3 on legacy-fabric minecraft versions (current only tested 1.8.9), Allowing you to use modern LWJGL features and libraries on older minecraft versions.

-First though credit are important

 ## Credits

+First things first though credits are important.

 A whole lot of this code is just code from the original LWJGL 2 project modified to work with LWJGL 3, Thanks so much to the LWJGL devs for making their license so permissive.

-The next big help goes to gudenau for the original F*rge mod <https://github.com/gudenau/MC-LWJGL3> that did the same, thanks as a big portion of this code is from that project.
+and a big thanks to gudenau for the original F*rge mod <https://github.com/gudenau/MC-LWJGL3> that did the same thing, thanks as a big portion of this code is from that project.

 ## Read before using

-this project is still currently missing many features that would make it not such a pain to use
+this project is still currently missing many features that would make it not such a pain to use, some of the issues are:

 * Manually excluding lwjgl 2 to use this (including end uses!!) <<-- | These
 * scary classloader tricks used to redefine whole LWJGL classes <<-- | All
 * ships lwjgl jar in jar completely bloating file sizes <<-- | Need Fixing

 ---
-However, if you are like me this is not enough to stop you, here are some things you should know
+However, if you are like me such measly issues like those are not enough to stop you from wanting to do something like this, here is how to use it.

-Using this in a dev environments will require you to manually exclude lwjgl2 from gradle, i know dont complain your already crazy enough to want to do this, an example of doing this excludes all org.lwjgl.lwjgl group packages from dependencies
+Using this in a dev environments will require you to manually exclude lwjgl2 dependencies from gradle, an example of doing this excludes all org.lwjgl.lwjgl group packages from all dependencies listed

 ```groovy
 ❯ build.gradle